OpenPaymentNetwork/FerlySite/backend/Sphinx/authorization.rst

     Begins the signup process with Ferly.

-    :reqheader Authorization: See :ref:`Authorization Header`.
+    :reqheader Authorization: Optional.
+See :ref:`Authorization Header`.

     :<json string login: Required.
 The phone or email the user wishes to signup with.

     :<json string username: Required.
 The username the user wishes to signup with.
+It must contain greaten than 3 but less than 21 characters, start with a letter, and contain only letters, numbers, and periods.

     :statuscode 200:
         **If successful, the response body will be a JSON object with the following attributes:**
+            ``token``
+                The access token to be used in future calls.
+See :ref:`Authorization Header`.
             ``attempt_path``
                 The path inside the platform API for updating or accessing the new authentication attempt.
-It looks like ``/aa/<attempt_id>``.
+It looks like ``/aa/<attempt_id>/``.

             ``secret``
                 A string that authenticates the user's device for the duration of the authentication attempt.
 The client should not share this string with other devices.
 In subsequent authentication API calls, the client must send the secret.